-5.4.2.1 File level saves and restores
+5.1.2.1 File level saves and restores

-When saving or restoring clusters at file level, it is essential to save or restore ALL cluster files.
-This includes of course all files from the tspemaj tablespace, if it exists.
+When saving or restoring instances at file level, it is essential to save or restore ALL instance files, including those stored on dedicated tablespaces.

 After a file level restore, tables groups are in the very same state as at the save time, and the database activity can be restarted without any particular E-Maj operation.